 The ICC Commission Report on Construction Industry Arbitrations 2019

-To tackle issues of inefficiency in international construction arbitrations, the ICC Commission had published in 2001 a 'Final Report on Construction Industry Arbitrations'.
+To tackle issues of inefficiency in international construction arbitrations, in 2001 the ICC Commission published a ‘Final Report on Construction Industry Arbitrations’.
 This report provided very useful tools and techniques for successfully managing construction arbitrations.
-The success of the 2001 Report led the ICC Commission's Steering Committee, in 2016, to start work on an update of the 2001 report with a specifically narrow objective: to address, on the one hand, the modifications introduced by the 2017 revision of the ICC Rules of Arbitration and, on the other hand, the developments in the practice of construction arbitrations.
+The success of the 2001 Report led the ICC Commission’s Steering Committee, in 2016, to start work on an update of the 2001 report with a specifically narrow objective, to address, on the one hand, the modifications introduced by the 2017 revision of the ICC Rules of Arbitration and, on the other hand, the developments in the practice of construction arbitrations.

-The updated report, 'Construction Industry Arbitrations - Recommended Tools and Techniques for Effective Management', was published in 2019 (the 2019 ICC Construction Report).
-It serves as a complement, for construction arbitration, to the more general report issued by the ICC Commission 'on Controlling Time and Costs in Arbitration' first published in 2007 and updated following the amendments to the ICC Rules in 2012.
-The 2019 ICC Construction Report clearly aims to help new entrants - and especially arbitrators - into the world of international construction arbitration.
-As a preliminary remark, the 2019 ICC Construction Report sets the tone:
+The updated report, ‘Construction Industry Arbitrations – Recommended Tools and Techniques for Effective Management’, was published in 2019 (the 2019 ICC Construction Report).
+It serves as a complement, for construction arbitration, to the more general report issued by the ICC Commission ‘on Controlling Time and Costs in Arbitration’ first published in 2007 and updated following the amendments to the ICC Rules in 2012.
+The 2019 ICC Construction Report clearly aims to help new entrants – and especially arbitrators – into the world of international construction arbitration.
+The 2019 ICC Construction Report sets the tone with this preliminary remark:

 [the report is] intended primarily for arbitrators who do not have much experience in construction arbitrations conducted under the ICC Rules . . . it is important that this report should be seen by them to be reasonably authoritative.

-One of the key features underlining the recommendations in the 2019 ICC Construction Report, mentioned at the outset of the report, is the relevance of the parties' legal culture when approaching international construction arbitration ('The recommendations set out in this report try to accommodate the approaches of different national jurisdictions' ).
-It is a fact that practices derived from construction disputes before the English courts have more than largely permeated international arbitration.
+One of the key features underlining the recommendations in the 2019 ICC Construction Report, mentioned at the outset of the report, is the relevance of the parties’ legal culture when approaching international construction arbitration (‘The recommendations set out in this report try to accommodate the approaches of different national jurisdictions’).
+Practices derived from construction disputes before the English courts have more than largely permeated international arbitration.
 However, some view the sophistication of the analysis developed in England (in terms of methods of delay analysis and prolongation costs), the extensive use of experts, and more generally the way in which proceedings are conducted before the English court, as some of the contributing factors to the increased inefficiency of construction arbitration.